Gopal Kundu

-Gopal Chandra Kundu (born 1959) is an renowned Indian cell and cancer biologist and a Senior Scientist (Scientist-G) at National Centre for Cell Science.
+Gopal Chandra Kundu (born 2 November 1959) is an Indian cell and cancer biologist who worked as a scientist at the Indian National Centre for Cell Science.
 He is known for his contributions towards the understanding the mechanism of cancer progression in breast, melanoma and other cancers and development of novel therapeutic targets and target-based therapy in cancers.

 An elected fellow of the Indian Academy of Sciences and the National Academy of Sciences, India, he received the National Bioscience Award for Career Development of the Department of Biotechnology in 2003.
-The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, in 2004, for his contributions to biological sciences.
+He was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology, the highest Indian science awards, in 2004.

 Education and career

-Kundu obtained his Ph.D. from Bose Institute, Kolkata, India (1989) in protein biochemistry and did his post-doctoral research work at the Cleveland Clinic Foundation, University of Colorado, University of Wyoming, and the National Institutes of Health from 1989 to 1998.
-He has performed work in the area of cardiovascular biology, inflammation and immunomodulation during that period.
-In 1998, he joined as Scientist-D at the National Centre for Cell Science (NCCS), Pune.
-At present, he is working as Scientist-G at NCCS.
-His area of research at NCCS is tumor biology, regulation of gene expression, cell signaling, angiogenesis, cancer therapeutics, biomarker studies for cancer detection, and nanomedicine.
+Kundu studied chemistry and biology at the Scottish Church College in Calcutta (now Kolkata), India.
+He obtained a B.Sc. with major in chemistry from the University of Calcutta (affiliating university of SCC) in 1980.
+He completed M.Sc. in chemistry at the University of Calcutta in 1982.
+He entered the Bose Institute, Kolkata, for a doctoral course and earned his Ph.D. in 1989 in protein biochemistry In 1989, he went to Cleveland Clinic Foundation, USA, as a post-doctoral fellow.
+For the next eight years, he worked as a research associate at the University of Colorado (1990-1992), and then as a senior research associate at the University of Wyoming (1992-1993) and the National Institutes of Health, Bethesda (1993-1998).
+He became specialised in cardiovascular biology, inflammation and immunomodulation during that period.
+In 1998, he joined the National Centre for Cell Science (NCCS), Pune, as Scientist-D. At NCCS, he published his most important research papers covering tumor biology, regulation of gene expression, cell signaling, angiogenesis, cancer therapeutics, biomarker studies for cancer detection, and nanomedicine.

+In 2019, Kundu retired from the government service at superannuation age.
+He was immediately appointed as director of research and development at the Kalinga Institute of Industrial Technology (KIIT), a private university in Bhubaneswar, Odissa.
+He also holds professor positions in biotechnology at KIIT and in medicine and molecular research at Kalinga Institute of Medical Science.

+He serves as Editorial Board Member of Current Molecular Medicine, Current Chemical Biology, Frontiers in Medicine, International Journal of Oncology, Molecular Medicine Reports, The Open Cancer Journal and American Journal of Cancer Research.
+He is an associate editor of Molecular Cancer and Journal of Cancer Metastasis and Treatment.

+Awards and honours

-He is Fellow of The National Academy of Sciences, India, and Indian Academy of Sciences.
+Kundu is elected Fellow of the National Academy of Sciences, India (2003), the Indian Academy of Sciences (2006) and Indian National Science Academy (2023).
 He is member of American Society for Biochemistry and Molecular Biology and New York Academy of Sciences.

-He has published 70 papers in peer reviewed international journals.

-He serves as Editorial Board Member of Current Molecular Medicine, Molecular Medicine Reports, The Open Cancer Journal and American Journal of Cancer Research.
+He was elected Fellow of the Royal Society of Chemistry in 2023.